npm package json lock version lockfileVersion:1 or 2? All you need

 npm ci

-Due to emerging tools like GitHub dependabot, as a developer you don’t really want to keep upgrading the packages manually each time you want to commit something.
-Tools like dependabot keep updting your dependencies for you for your project is always in a good shape.
+Due to emerging tools like GitHub Dependabot, as a developer, you don’t really want to manually upgrade packages every time you make a commit.
+Tools like Dependabot handle dependency updates for you, ensuring that your project is always in good shape.

 npm ci

-“ci” stands for “continuous integration, and it was intended for pipelines but I recommend to use it even on your dev environments.
+“ci” stands for “continuous integration,” and it was initially designed for pipelines.
+However, I highly recommend using it even in your development environments.

-Other case you can run command above is when you use a git submodule and you don’t want to change a thing in the submodule as you are not maintaining it.
+Another scenario where you can utilize the “ci” command is when you’re using a git submodule and you don’t wish to make any modifications to the submodule since you’re not responsible for maintaining it.

 Which npm version is compatible with lockfileVersion 2?